 For rear wheel drive cars without traction control and ABS, you should do almost the same thing.
 However, instead of gently pressing down on the accelerator, you'll need to ease off of it.

 If you or someone you love is the victim of a hydroplaning accident, contact Greg Coleman Law.
-Our team of auto accident lawyers is recognized as an industry leader because we are intensely committed to ensuring that you are fully taken care of.
+Our team of injury lawyers are recognized as industry leaders because we are intensely committed to ensuring that you are fully taken care of.